Estecka/mc-Shifting-Wares/README.md

 ## Triggers

 There are two gamerules that control when trades can be re-rolled.
-When creating a new world, both rules are On by default, and found under the "Mobs" category.
+Both are enabled by default.
 Disabling all rules effectively disables the mod.
 - `shiftingWares.dailyReroll`:
 	Causes villagers to re-roll **all** their offers once per day, the first time they restock at their job station.